National and Local Media Outlets Quote Fishback on COVID-19

 Fishback also addressed businesses that are closed as a result of the outbreak: “There’s already been a change in Federal Reserve policy.
 They’re making a lot more loans available to banks.
 Businesses who were doing well in February can borrow money, provide some collateral and survive the system for the next three months.”

-On March 26, he was quoted in an article by The Arizona Republic on how unemployment benefits may change due to the COVID-19 pandemic.
-In response to the potential increase in benefits for laid-off workers, Fishback said, "The key to everything is to make sure there’s enough liquidity for people to survive in the short term.
+In a March 26 article by The Arizona Republic on how unemployment benefits may change due to the COVID-19 pandemic, and an April 2 article by The Arizona Republic on how the economy is responding to COVID-19, Fishback addresses the potential for a rebound in the economy: "The key to everything is to make sure there’s enough liquidity for people to survive in the short term.
 If it can stop a business from closing down, people from losing assets and things like that, then when the quarantine goes away, things might pick back up very quickly."

 Fishback joined the Eller College of Management as an associate professor in 1990 and was appointed the Thomas R. Brown Professor of Economics in 2010.
 His research area of interest is the political economy of Roosevelt’s New Deal during the 1930s, examining both the determinants of New Deal spending and loans and their impact on local economies throughout the U.S. He also works on state labor legislation during the Progressive Era, the American Economy during World War II and changes in agriculture in response to climate, government policy and technology.